Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Estimates of

-Here, the inequality $\lesssim$ means $\le$ up to a positive constant multiple independent of $n$, $i$ and $S$. \end{corollary} \begin{proof} Note that the $*$-norm of the Green potential is uniformly bounded if the mass of $S$ is bounded.
+Here, the inequality $\lesssim$ means $\le$ up to a multiplicative constant independent of $n$, $i$ and $S$. \end{corollary} \begin{proof} Note that the $*$-norm of the Green potential is uniformly bounded if the mass of $S$ is bounded.
 Indeed, for $S\in\Cc_p$, we have

 and $U_{S}=\Lc^{K_+}(S)-\Lc^{K_-(S)}$.
-So, from \eqref{cond:mass_condition}, Lemma \ref{lem:regularization_C1_dist} and Lemma \ref{lem:mass_estimates}, we get
+So, from \eqref{cond:mass_condition}, Lemma \ref{lem:Calpha_estimate_Wi2} and Lemma \ref{lem:mass_estimates}, we get